 The Organization has an advance from HUD in the amount of \$466,616.
 Beginning in October, 2000, 10% of the advance was forgiven annually if the building was used for domestic violence programs.
-As of June 30, 2016 and 2015, \$295,523 of the advance had been forgiven.
+As of June 30, 2017 and 2016, \$295,523 of the advance had been forgiven.

-In April 2012, the Organization sold the building and as a result, the remaining balance of \$171,093 of the advance is payable on demand.
-The Organization is currently working with HUD to retain the advance for other buildings used for domestic violence programs.
+In April 2012, the Organization sold the building and as a result, the remaining balance of \$171,093 of the advance was payable on demand.
+The Organization has received permission from HUD to use these funds at another transitional housing project which supports domestic violence survivors and their families.